 Massar would have been the first listing in Abu Dhabi since 2011, as investor sentiment suffered in the wake of the financial crisis but was improving after rebounds in UAE markets since 2013.

-However, the decline in oil prices - off around 60 percent from their June peak - had increased volatility on Gulf bourses and the head of the SCA said last month a number of companies were delaying listing plans.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+However, the decline in oil prices - off around 60 percent from their June peak - had increased volatility on Gulf bourses and the head of the SCA said last month a number of companies were delaying listing plans.For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.